robbiew/godoors/README.md

 gd.GetTermSize() (int, int)
 ```

 > Tries to detect the user's terminal size.
 Returns HEIGHT and WIDTH.
-If it can't detect, it'll default to 25 and 80.
+If it can't detect it, it'll default to 25 and 80.

 ***
 ### DISPLAY ANSI ART